shmorri/docs-casa-prod/docs/source/administration/installation.md

 ## Requirements

-Casa must be installed on the same host as an operatonal Gluu Server 3.1.5 instance with the following requirements satisifed:
+Casa must be installed on the same host as an operational Gluu Server 3.1.5 instance with the following requirements satisifed:

 - At least **1GB of additional RAM** on top of the [system requirements](https://gluu.org/docs/ce/3.1.5/installation-guide/#system-requirements)